Danticipation/Chakrai/README.md

 ---

-**Note**: This application is designed for therapeutic support but is not a replacement for professional mental health care.
-Always consult with qualified mental health professionals for serious mental health concerns.
+**Important**: This application is designed as a wellness companion and personal growth tool.
+It is not a replacement for professional mental health care or therapy.
+Always consult with qualified mental health professionals for serious mental health concerns or clinical treatment.